 Joint Filing Exemptions

-When filing jointly as husband and wife, exemptions are per individual so be sure to understand who owns the property (i.e. the person on the deed to real property or the title to a vehicle) to determine how to apply the exemptions.
+When filing jointly as husband and wife, exemptions are per individual so be sure to understand who owns the property (i.e. the person on the deed to real property or the title to a vehicle) to determine how to apply for the exemptions.
 For example, if a couple filing jointly has two vehicles and one vehicle is in the husband’s name with $3,000 equity and the other vehicle is in the wife’s name with $4,000 equity, both vehicles are protected since each individual has a $5,000 vehicle exemption.
 However, if both vehicles are in the husband’s name, you cannot use the wife’s $5,000 vehicle exemption so there will be $2,000 in unexempt equity for the vehicles.

 Exemptions for Chapter 7 or Chapter 13

-Bankruptcy exemptions are the same regardless of whether you file a Chapter 7 case or a Chapter 13 case; however, the implications can be drastically different.
+Bankruptcy exemptions are the same regardless of whether you file a Chapter 7 case or a Chapter 13 bankruptcy case; however, the implications can be drastically different.
 Simply stated, a Chapter 7 bankruptcy case is a liquidation of your assets and a discharge of your unsecured debts.
-Although a Chapter 7 involves liquidation of your assets, Congress realized that people need a roof over their head, clothing, transportation, and other necessities of life, so they developed exemptions to protect a certain amount of your property.
+Although a Chapter 7 bankruptcy involves liquidation of your assets, Congress realized that people need a roof over their head, clothing, transportation, and other necessities of life, so they developed exemptions to protect a certain amount of your property.
 However, if you have a significant amount of equity in your property, Congress felt it was not fair to your creditors to eliminate their debt while allowing you to retain all the equity in your property; therefore, bankruptcy exemptions are limited.

 Chapter 7 Exemptions